Jairik/Learning/README.md

-# Learning
+# Misc.
+Schoolwork

-Miscellaneous files I use for learning different important concepts/ languages.
+Some of the more interesting schoolwork that I have done.